UserVoice‘s hosting provider Softlayer is SSAE 16 certified.

-- A live backup is performed in near real-time with slave databases.
+- A live backup is performed in near real-time.

 - Backups are always full backups of all tables in the UserVoice MySQL database.

-- Backups do not include secondary data (like pageview tracking, denormalized reporting data) that is stored in various NoSQL systems (Mongo, Redis).
+- Backups do not include secondary data (like pageview tracking, denormalized reporting data) that is stored in various other data stores.